mutewinter/tapas-with-ember/README.md

 * **Ember Install Script** - [Cakefile scripts](Cakefile) to install the latest Ember, Ember Data, and Ember Model.
 * **Environments** - Custom code to allow for environment detection in the browser and at compile time.
-Automagically uses Ember's production build when in production just like [ember-rails][].
+Automatically uses Ember's production build when in production just like [ember-rails][].
 * **Automatic File Loading** - Automatically loads you code, no script tags or superfluous requires necessary.